GS FL330 - Page 1

 Effective with this post, we will begin the lottery number to gap number processing.

-Basically, gap strategy entails the counting the spaces between like elements in a fixed-length data stream.
+Basically, gap strategy entails the counting the number of spaces between like elements in a fixed-length data stream.

 The elements can be lottery numbers, gap numbers, position identifiers, alpha identifiers,